MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-notifications-and-policy-tips.md

 Note that when you add sensitive information to an email, there may be latency between when the sensitive information is added and when the policy tip appears.

-### Outlook 2013 and later supports showing policy tips for only some conditions
+### Outlook 2013 and later supports showing policy tips for only some conditions or exceptions

 Currently, Outlook 2013 and later supports showing policy tips only for these conditions:

 - Content contains
 - Content is shared

-We're currently working on support for showing policy tips for additional conditions.
-These include:
+Policy Tips are not currently supported for the following conditions or exceptions:

 - Any email attachment's content could not be scanned
 - Any email attachment's content didn't complete scanning